MASS CENTRAL RAIL TRAIL; NORWOTTUCK EAST

 To start from the Spoke (King Street; Routes 5 & 10) or

 Northbound: Take exit 19 and continue straight off the ramp across Route 9 onto Damon Rd.
 On your right is Elwell State Park (Central).
 Note; This parking lot fills up quickly during the summer months and weekends.
 To start from King Street (Western End); Continuing along Damon Rd, you travel under I-91 and come to Routes 5 & 10 (King St) at the light.
-Turn left on King St and follow until you come to the Stop & Shop Kingsgate plaza on your right.
+Turn left on King St and follow until you come to the Kingsgate Plaza on your right.
 As you turn right into the plaza look left to spot a spur trail.
-This trail runs through the parking lot and connects to the trail near where it crosses King St.
+This trail runs through the parking lot and connects to the Mass Central Rail Trail; Norwottuck West near where it crosses King St. You need to head left across King St to reach the Spoke.

 Southbound: Take exit 20 to Routes 5 & 10 (N King St) south.
-To start from King Street; Continue straight on King St and follow until you come to the Stop & Shop Kingsgate plaza on your right.
+To start from King Street; Continue straight on King St and follow until you come to the Kingsgate Plaza on your right.
 As you turn right into the plaza look left to spot a spur trail.
-This trail runs through the parking lot and connects to the trail near where it crosses King St.
+This trail runs through the parking lot and connects to the Mass Central Rail Trail; Norwottuck West near where it crosses King St. You need to head left across King St to reach the Spoke.

 To start from